UtilityExcavation Calculator

 Adjusted Volume = Volume × Swell Factor

-Truck Loads = Adjusted Volume ÷ Truck Capacity
+Truck Loads = Adjusted Volume ÷ Truck Capacity, rounded up

 Quick Reference